-13.2 NEW PRODUCTION LINE START-UP OR MAJOR CHANGE REQUIREMENTS (To be performed by the Facility)
+13.2.1 NEW PRODUCTION LINE START-UP (To be performed by the Facility)

-During start-up of a new production line or when a major change to the fingerjoint process occurs, the facility shall immediately notify the Agency.
-Prior to grade stamps being issued for lumber from the new production line or to continue grade stamping privileges in the case of a major change(s), the facility shall provide the Agency with test results of 53 specimens performed in flatbending and 53 specimens in edge-bending using samples generated from two consecutive shifts of operation.
+During start-up of a new production line the facility shall immediately notify the Agency.

+Prior to grade stamps being issued for lumber from the new production line, the facility shall provide the Agency with the test results of 53 specimens performed in flatbending and 53 specimens in edge-bending, using specimens generated from two consecutive shifts of operation.